 A limited number of economic, social and cultural rights are explicitly protected in the Irish Constitution, including, for example, the right to free primary education and the right to property.
 In the context of its development of the doctrine of unenumerated rights, the Irish Superior Courts have identified some personal rights which can be invoked as justiciable economic and social rights in a specific case including, for example, the right to earn a livelihood and the right to bodily integrity.
-Article 45 of the Constitution of Ireland sets out 'Directive Principles of Social Policy', which include a commitment to 'safeguard with especial care the economic interests of the weaker sections of the Oireachtas' and 'the application of those principles in the making of laws shall be the care of the Oireachtas exclusively, and shall not be cognisable by any Court under any of the provisions of this Constitution'.
+Article 45 of the Constitution of Ireland sets out 'Directive Principles of Social Policy', which include a commitment to 'safeguard with especial care the economic interests of the weaker sections of the community'.
+Article 45 stipulates the Directive Principles are 'intended for the general guidance of the Oireachtas' and 'the application of those principles in the making of laws shall be the care of the Oireachtas exclusively, and shall not be cognisable by any Court under any of the provisions of this Constitution'.